grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 "And you, Chips, will go double-check those devices our lives depend on before we try this operation," said Percy, her eyes grinding away at Chips.

 "The fuckin' problem," said Chips, furious and exasperated, "is there's no fucking back-up plan --- no fail-safe, no redundancy.
-The boat works perfect like, or we all fuckin' die.
+The boat works perfect-like, or we all fuckin' die.
 Submarinin' is just too fuckin' dangerous for no backup-system."

 "We are not disputing that Chips," said Hemi, as calm as always, "but sinking is only one of the risks we face right now.
 Go check the ballast tank valves --- make sure you are confident they will work the way they are supposed to.
 When you are satisfied they will work, let me know, and we will put the top deck underwater."